-- A. Individuals, including customers, shall not willfully enter or remain on some form of Utility real property or asset without authorization, license, or invitation; or a second of Utility real property or asset without authorization, license, or invitation; or - B. Returning to or ignore a prior warning to stay off Utility assets; or - C. Gain access to Utility assets, properties, or systems, without first obtaining authorization from the Utility.
+- A. Individuals, including customers, shall not willfully enter or remain on some form of Utility real property or asset without authorization, license, or invitation; or - B. Returning to or ignore a prior warning to stay off Utility assets; or - C. Gain access to Utility assets, properties, or systems, without first obtaining authorization from the Utility.